 Do you know there are things that trick your mind into thinking it’s love at first sight?
+And understanding that can seem a little complicated.

 History is filled with examples of lovers who claim to have fallen in love at first sight.